wadedesir/time-tracking-dashboard/README.md

 Working with actual HTML code again instead of the usual JSX was weird, although they put a spin on just how much you are able to do with these html tags.
 Being able to create a loop for html tags is pretty cool.
 Because It can be a drag rewriting html code sometimes.
 I'm sure there's so much more than just the \*ngFor that I learned about.

-Typescript can also be very finnicky.
+Typescript can also be very finicky.
 It does make some things easier to work with but you have to know what you're doing.
 Intellisense works alot better since it knows which types you're working with and can it can provide better suggestions, but the type checking can get in the way.
 I did have to resort to using the ! to let it know at some moments that a variable would definitely have a value.
 I'm sure there's a more standard way to do it but that was the solution that worked for me.

 All in all I'm super happy I was able to complete this project in a fairly decent amount of time.
 I think my slight experience with typescript helped a little bit and also the fact that things are fairly simple once you understand a few key parts of angular.